A stratified polyhedral homotopy method for sampling positive-dimensional zero sets of polynomial systems: Introduction

 \begin{example} Consider a trivial example of a polynomial system $F(x_1,x_2)$, given by

-Its complex zero set consists of two components: A 1-dimensional component $V_1$ defined by $x_1^2 + x_2^2 - 9 = 0$ (including its distinguished singular points) and a 0-dimensional (i.e., isolated) nonsingular component $V_0$ at $\boldx^{(0)} = (x_1,x_2) = (2,1)$.
+Its complex zero set consists of two components: a 1-dimensional component $V_1$ defined by $x_1^2 + x_2^2 - 9 = 0$ and a 0-dimensional (i.e., isolated) nonsingular component $V_0$ at $\boldx^{(0)} = (x_1,x_2) = (2,1)$.
 When the standard polyhedral homotopy method (see \Cref{sec: polyhedral homotopy}) is applied, the nonsingular isolated zero $\boldx^{(0)}$ can be obtained.
 That is, the polyhedral homotopy defines solution paths, one of which reaches $\boldx^{(0)}$.
 With minor modifications, which the rest of this paper will detail, the polyhedral homotopy method can also produce a ``numerically well-behaved'' sample point from $V_1$.
-We consider
+We consider the ``rank-1'' perturbation

 which is derived from the target system $F$ by replacing the coefficient matrix with

 \opencutleft \windowpagestuff{ } \begin{cutout}{0}{5pt}{0.75\linewidth}{10}